A lumbar puncture is a test where a needle is inserted into the lower part of your spine to remove some spinal fluid.

 - The needle is only in your back for a few minutes although the whole procedure takes 20–45 minutes.

 - You will have a small plaster over the exit point.

-Some results are available within an hour while others take longer, perhaps 48 hours.
-Your doctor will explain the result.
+Some results are available within an hour while others may take up to 48 hours.
+Your doctor will explain your results.